Updated: January 2026

 The section after Armenteira is one of great natural beauty.
 It’s called Ruta da Pedra e da Auga (route of stone and water) and it goes along a river where you can see the remains of many old water mills.

-The boat trip takes about an hour and you need to arrange it in advance.
-The boat departures depend on the tides, so there are no fixed times.
-If you decide to take the boat, you will see the only maritime Via Crucis in the world, 17 stone crosses identifying the way followed by St. James’s remains.
+Most people take the boat.
+It takes about an hour during which you’ll see the only maritime Via Crucis in the world, 17 stone crosses identifying the way followed by St. James’s remains.

-After this third stage, you just join the traditional Camino Portugués in Padrón.
+Whatever you decide, after this stage, you join the traditional Camino Portugués in Padrón.

 Today’s Spanish words